cperez08/xbuffer-bench/README.md

 }
 ```

-For each scenario is run under 3 levels of complexity:
+For each scenario is run under 3 levels of complexity in a computer with cpu Intel(R) Core(TM) i5–6267U CPU @ 2.90GHz with Golang 1.16.2:

 - **Level 1:** it is the customer object with 1 address.
 - **Level 2:** it is the customer object with 10 addresses, 10 friends and each friend contains 10 addresses.